mcastagnaa/PerfNCCF/NCCFPerf.md

 An obvious push-back is: it's yesterday performance determining today NCCF.
 It makes sense trying that with short term performance variables (1m and 3m).
 It doesn't make much sense if you think that it is long term performance driving today sales (lagging 1y or 3y performance numbers vs. monthly NCCF is not a good idea).

-Again the methodology is the same: I started with an "all-in" model where all 1m and 3m performance variable have been lagged for 1, 2 and 3 periods (that is monthly $NCCF(T)$ is explained simultaneously by $AbsPerfXm(T-i)$, $RelPerfXm(T-i)$, $RankXm(T-i)$ where $X$ is equal to 1 and 3 and $i$ is equal to 1, 2, 3) and then the stepwise algorithm returns the best model.
+Again the methodology is the same: we start with an "all-in" model where all 1m and 3m performance variable have been lagged for 1, 2 and 3 periods (that is monthly $NCCF(T)$ is explained simultaneously by $AbsPerfXm(T-i)$, $RelPerfXm(T-i)$, $RankXm(T-i)$ where $X$ is equal to 1 and 3 and $i$ is equal to 1, 2, 3) and then the stepwise algorithm returns the best model.

 ```